 The ISMMS Board

-Bryan Bardine is Associate Professor and Director of Teaching Assistant Training in the Dept. of English at the University of Dayton.
-He holds a Ph.D. in Education from Kent State University and received his M.A. and B.A. in English from the University of Dayton.
-Dr. Bardine's first book, Heavy Metal Music and Popular Culture, co-edited with three other scholars, was released in March 2016.
-His article, “Metal and Gothic Literature: Examining the Darker Side of Life (and Death),” appeared in the conference proceedings for the Modern Heavy Metal Conference, and his article “From Sabbath to Slayer: Using Metal in the Writing Classroom,” will appear in his co-edited book Cultural Connections on Metal: Unity in Disparity (2016).
+Bryan is a Professor in the Dept. of English at the University of Dayton.
+He holds a Ph.D. in Curriculum and Instruction and Literacy from Kent State University.
+Both his M.A. and B.A.are in English from the University of Dayton.
+Bryan’s first book, Heavy Metal Music and Popular Culture, co-edited with three other scholars, was released in March 2016.
+His article, “Metal and Gothic Literature: Examining the Darker Side of Life (and Death),” appeared in the conference proceedings for the Modern Heavy Metal Conference, and his article “From Sabbath to Slayer: Using Metal in the Writing Classroom,” appeared in his co-edited book Cultural Connections on Metal: Unity in Disparity (2016).
+His next book, a co-edited collection with Jerome Stueart, Living Metal: Metal Scenes around the World is due in November, 2021.
 He was the Coordinator of the Metal and Cultural Impact Conference (2014) and the Metal in Strange Places Conference (2016).
-Dr. Bardine predominantly teaches courses in composition, pedagogy, American Literature and Gothic Literature.
-His Honors Writing Course: Heavy Metal Music: Its History and Culture examines the culture of Heavy Metal music through the lenses of Religion (Islam in particular), Sociology, and History.
+Bryan predominantly teaches courses in composition, pedagogy, American Literature and Gothic Literature as well as his Metal as Cultural Experience course.